sergulaydore/EE-551-Fall-2019/README.md

 * Individial Project		              (40 %)
 * Final Exam		                      (30 %)

-Late Policy: Assignments submitted after the deadline within a week will be graded half.
-They will not be graded after a week.
+Late Policy: Assignments submitted after the deadline will not be graded.

 ## IMPORTANT DATES
-* Deadline for Project Proposals **02/15/2019 Friday at 5pm ET**
+* Deadline for Project Proposals **11/01/2019 Friday at 5pm ET**
   - This includes creation of a github repository with READ.md file that contains the summary of the project.
-  - Late submissions will lose 30 points from their grade for the project.
+  - Late submissions or repositories with empty READ.md file will lose 30 points from their grade for the project.
-* Deadline for Projects **04/26/2019 Friday at 5pm ET**
+* Deadline for Projects **12/02/2019 Monday at 5pm ET**
   - Projects will be graded based on
     - organization of the github repository     (30 %)
     - organization of the code                  (20 %)
     - the quality of the code                   (20 %)
     - inclusion of test codes                   (20 %)
     - reproducibility                           (10 %)
-* Final exam date: **05/15/2019 Wednesday at 3pm ET (session A), 6.30pm ET (session A)**
+* Final exam date: **TBA**

 ## ACADEMIC INTEGRITY